Dental Associate to Practice Owner

-You’re ready to take the leap- from dental associate to practice owner.
+You’re ready to leap- from dental associate to practice owner.
 Maybe you’re planning to buy an existing dental practice.
 Or maybe you’re building one from scratch and designing it exactly how you want.

 Either way, the questions start stacking up fast: How much do I need to borrow?
 What kind of business entity should I create?
 Will I even be able to pay myself in the first year?

-At Core Advisors, we work with dentists across the country – many of whom are in this exact position.
+At Core Advisors, we work with dentists across the country, many of whom are in this exact position.

-The ones who succeed don’t just take the leap.
+The ones who succeed don’t just leap.

-They build the ramp first.
+They built the ramp first

 So if you’re wondering where to start in 2025, here’s a clear, financial-first roadmap to guide you.